Contact Us: Office Hotline:+2349029477510, Warehouse Hotline: +234-8054984128

 The dynamic duo in bone health: vitamin D and calcium

 Vitamin D actually functions like a hormone and impacts calcium transport throughout the body.
 This in turn impacts bone metabolism.
 Specifically, vitamin D helps ensure that our calcium and phosphate levels are always constant, because if they’re not, the mineralisation, or the building up, of bones may fail.
 Another problem that can occur is hypocalcaemic tetany; a condition where low calcium levels cause spasms in the body.
-For years, it has been evident that vitamin D plays a significant role in maintaining balanced calcium levels.
-In 1916, Harry Steenbock discovered that goats retained calcium during the sunny summer season, but lost calcium during the winter.
-This realisation make the connection, sunlight directly contributed to the goats’ ability to retain calcium.

 Vitamin D can also impact the calcium levels in the human body and is special because it enables us to sense when those levels are low.
 When levels drop, it triggers an increase of calcium release from the bone and the kidney (with help of the kidney, less calcium is lost in the urine).
 In another role, vitamin D also works to help regulate excess calcium.

-While it can help with controlling levels of calcium in the body, vitamin D participates in bone growth and bone remodelling by stimulating the activity of osteoblasts (cells that help build bone) and osteoclasts (cells that break down bone).
+While it can help with controlling levels of calcium in the body, vitamin D participates in bone growth and bone remodeling by stimulating the activity of osteoblasts (cells that help build bone) and osteoclasts (cells that break down bone).
 When vitamin D in the body is low, bones suffer the consequences and can become weak, brittle and may become misshapen.

 Good nutrition during early childhood supports optimal growth.
 This misshapen nature may be seen in children who are low in vitamin D and develop a condition called rickets, where their legs are bow-legged.
 In adults, low vitamin D can lead to a condition called osteomalacia, where bones start softening.
 This can also result in bones developing a bowing structure.
 Both calcium and vitamin D are helpful in protecting older adults from developing osteoporosis, a condition associated with fragile bones and an increased risk of bone fractures.
 This condition can also affect individuals who have difficulty exercising, postmenopausal women, and individuals who are on chronic steroid therapy.